 - Electrocardiogram (ECG).
 This test records the electrical activity of the heart through electrodes attached to the skin and helps diagnose heart defects or rhythm problems.

 - Chest X-ray.
-An X-ray image helps the doctor view the heart and lungs.
-This can help doctors see if the heart is enlarged and if the lungs have extra fluid.
+An X-ray image helps the doctor view the heart and lungs to see if the heart is enlarged and if the lungs have extra fluid.

 - Pulse oximetry.
 A small clip on the fingertip measures the amount of oxygen in the blood.